shybovycha/shybovycha.github.io/_posts/2017-04-09-gantt-chart-with-d3.md

 <img data-src="/images/gantt_chart_with_d3/d3-gantt-chart_optimized.png" alt="">

-The full implementation code is under the cut.
+The implementation details are under the cut.

+## Update August 2020

+There are few updates to this original implementation coming up soon.

 <!--more-->